CONQUEST, COLONIZATION, AND CONVERSION

 One of the most important developments in the history of Western Christianity was monasticism.
 Benedict of Nursia (480-543 C.E.), born in Monte Cassino, established a monastic order with a rule to bring men back to a religious life and to have them withdraw from the sins and distraction of the material world.
 Called the Benedictines, this monastic order served as a model for future orders in the West.

 By the 13th century, a new form of monastic order came into being that sought not a cloistered life, but one that can be described as living in the imitation of Christ.
 Called mendicant orders, the Franciscans would be the first to come into being followed by the Dominicans, Augustinians, and the Jesuits.
 It was the Franciscans, in particular, that would first lead the spiritual conquest of the Americas, then followed by the Dominicans, Augustinians, and the Jesuits.
+These mendicant orders became the primary agents of the spiritual conquest because the Spanish monarchy felt they were better prepared for the evangelization of indigenous culture than the secular clergy.
+They had a tradition of being mission-driven and spiritually discipline as they followed a regula (link example of Franciscan Regula), or rule.

 IN CLOSING